 The interest rate payable on the loan has both a fixed and variable element.
 The fixed element includes an allowance for the Company's own credit standing and the variable element is designed to reflect changes in risk-free interest rates.
-The loan was provided on 31 March 2017 and changes in interest rates between this date and the reporting date of 30 June 2017 did not result in a material change in the fair value of the loan.
-As a result, there were no material differences between the IFRS valuation and Solvency II valuation of this loan at 30 June 2017.
+Changes in interest rates between the dates the loans were issued and the reporting date of 30 June 2018 did not result in a material change in the fair value of the loan.
+As a result, there were no material differences between the IFRS valuation and Solvency II valuation of this loan at 30 June 2018.